jkirsteins/fullpocket/content/post/2019-11-26-something-came-up-4-middle-class-family-budgets.md

 I'm kidding, though.
 It is a very relatable position.
 Anticipating "things that come up" is hard.
 [Being methodological about financial management is an unsolved problem](https://archive.thatfullpocket.com/post/u.s.-consumer-financial-habits/).
 We don't really have great tools to help people form better financial habits.

-# Wrap-up
+## Wrap-up

-Apart from these points, the article does a great job exploring middle-class family expenses.
-As well as putting it in historical context.

-Go read it here: <https://www.nytimes.com/interactive/2019/10/03/your-money/middle-class-income.html>
+Overall, the article explores middle-class family expenses and puts them in context historically.
+It does a really good job at it.
+Read it here: <https://www.nytimes.com/interactive/2019/10/03/your-money/middle-class-income.html>